-Control Parameter Description Units Typical Scale Value Texture X Position Left/Right position of the texture on screen object Pixels Varies Texture Y Position Up/Down position of the texture on screen object Pixels Varies X Position Left/Right position of the screen object Pixels Varies Y Position Up/Down position of the screen object Pixels Varies Dimmer Brightness (fade to black, not transparent) of texture on screen object 0 - 1.0 0.00390625 Opacity Transparency (fade to transparent) of texture on screen object 0 - 1.0 0.00390625 Tex Rot 90 Texture rotation in 90° increments.
-This is a sticky control 1 90° Steps 1 Tex Flip Texture flips in 4 steps - normal, reverse, upside-down, reverse and upside-down Steps 1 Enable Enable/Disable rendering of screen object - make it visible/invisible Enable/Disable 1 Abort Enable/Disable rendering of all screen objects after current object.
-This is a sticky control 1 Enable/Disable 1 Texture Gain Multiplier for texture position on screen object.
+Control Parameter Description Units Typical 8-bit Scale/ Counts Value Texture X Position Left/Right position of the texture on screen object (affects Texture Position) Pixels Varies Texture Y Position Up/Down position of the texture on screen object (affects Texture Position) Pixels Varies X Position Left/Right position of the screen object on the Global Surface (affects Active Position) Pixels Varies Y Position Up/Down position of the screen object on the Global Surface (affects Active Position) Pixels Varies Dimmer Brightness (fade to black, not transparent) of texture on screen object 0 - 1.0 Scale: 0.0039215627 Counts: 255 Opacity Transparency (fade to transparent) of texture on screen object 0 - 1.0 Scale: 0.0039215627 Counts: 255 Tex Rot 90 Texture rotation in 90° increments 90° Steps Scale: 1 Counts: 1 Tex Flip Texture flips in 4 steps - normal, reversed, upside-down, reversed and upside-down Steps Scale: 1 Counts: 1 Enable Enable/Disable rendering of screen object - make it visible/ invisible.
+A value of 0 disables the rendering Enable/Disable Scale: 1 Counts: 1 Abort Enable/Disable rendering of all screen objects including the current object and all objects after it.
+A value greater than 0 causes an Abort.
+This is a sticky control 1 Enable/Disable Scale: 1 Counts: 1 Texture Gain Multiplier for texture position on screen object.
 Allows texture position controls to be scaled on demand for either greater accuracy or increased range % Varies Position Gain Multiplier for position of screen object.
-Allows position controls to be scaled on-demand for either greater accuracy or increased range % Varies Tex Rotate Texture rotation in an arbitrary fashion 0 - 1.0 0.00390625 X Rotate Rotates Triangle Strip or Fan screens about their X axis, with the screen's origin being the origin of rotation 2 0 - 1.0 0.00390625 Y Rotate Rotates Triangle Strip or Fan screens about their Y axis, with the screen's origin being the origin of rotation 2 0 - 1.0 0.00390625 Z Rotate Rotates Triangle Strip or Fan screens about their Z axis, with the screen's origin being the origin of rotation 2 0 - 1.0 0.00390625 Repeat Count Sets number of automatic repeats of current screen object, typically used with a fixed offset value only, not live control # of repeats 0 - use offset value Repeat X Dist Sets X position offset distance of each repeat of a repeated screen object, typically used with a fixed offset value only, not live control Pixels 0 - use offset value Repeat Y Dist Sets Y position offset distance of each repeat of a repeated screen object, typically used with a fixed offset value only, not live control Pixels 0 - use offset value Repeat tX Dist Sets texture X offset distance for texture on each repeat of a repeated screen object, typically used with a fixed offset value only, not live control Pixels 0 - use offset value Repeat tY Dist Sets texture Y offset distance for texture on each repeat of a repeated screen object, typically used with a fixed offset value only, not live control Pixels 0 - use offset value Repeat X/tX Sets both X position and texture X position distances for each repeat of a repeated screen object, typically used with a fixed offset value only, not live control Pixels 0 - use offset value
+Allows position controls to be scaled on-demand for either greater accuracy or increased range % Varies Tex Rotate Texture rotation in an arbitrary fashion.
+A value of 0 is no rotation, a value of 1 is 360° of rotation 0 - ∞ Scale: 0.0039215627 Counts: 255 X Rotate Rotates Triangle Strip or Fan screens about their X axis, with the screen's origin being the origin of rotation 2 A value of 0 is no rotation, a value of 1 is 360° of rotation 0 - ∞ Scale: 0.0039215627 Counts: 255 Y Rotate Rotates Triangle Strip or Fan screens about their Y axis, with the screen's origin being the origin of rotation 2 A value of 0 is no rotation, a value of 1 is 360° of rotation 0 - ∞ Scale: 0.0039215627 Counts: 255 Z Rotate Rotates Triangle Strip or Fan screens about their Z axis, with the screen's origin being the origin of rotation 2 A value of 0 is no rotation, a value of 1 is 360° of rotation 0 - ∞ Scale: 0.0039215627 Counts: 255 Repeat Count Sets number of automatic repeats of current screen object, typically used with a fixed offset value only, not live control # of repeats 0 - use offset value Repeat X Dist Sets X position offset distance of each repeat of a repeated screen object, typically used with a fixed offset value only, not live control Pixels 0 - use offset value Repeat Y Dist Sets Y position offset distance of each repeat of a repeated screen object, typically used with a fixed offset value only, not live control Pixels 0 - use offset value

-Screen Object Control Types continued...
+Screen Object Control Types continued.